jusferal/LL-Parser/README.md

 * Removes Ambiguity
 * Generates the First and Follow
 * Displays its corresponding LL(1) Parsing Table.

+Epsilon is represented by '#'.
-Finally, the table and a string are used to simulate the LL(1) parse action.
+Finally, the table and an string are used to simulate the LL(1) parse action.